 If you were to give an analysis template to a business looking to reassess itself, chances are the same template won’t work for everyone.
 Organizational reality will differ on a business-by-business basis, but it helps to start somewhere.
 At whatever point you are in your company’s life cycle, you are going to need to analyze your procedures.

 Are you doing what you set out to do?
 If so, how well are you faring?
-This list of free samples show you the various features of an organizational analysis, covering everything from gap analyses to SWOT analysis and other tools to assess your structure and impact.
+This list of free samples that are present in this article show you the various features of organizational analysis.
+They cover everything from gap analyses to SWOT analysis and other tools to assess your structure and impact.

 This is an in-depth process and will likely need data from more specific, narrow analyses focusing on different areas of the organization.